SwedishSubmarine/nix-dotfiles/README.md

 Wezterm is also weird because it has built in color schemes so I'll replace the colors I can and then maybe fix it another time.

+## Scripts
+Most of my scripts are baked into certain configuration files.
+This includes my `random-wallpaper` script which uses swww and runs as a systemd service to randomize my wallpaper once per hour and my small calendar opening script because xdg-open is mean to niri.
+I also have a few rofi scripts inside of `home-manager/desktop-core/rofi`.
+- `web-search.sh` Search things on ddg and for nix options and packages.
+You can add more URLs quite easily.
+- `google.sh` Used to quickly open my calendar, drive and mail.
+Thunderbird just isn't very good in my experience.
+- `rofi-power-menu` Small script to give me power options.
+- `niri-action.sh` Used to run niri msg actions that I don't have easy keyboard access to.

 ## Credits
 I believe all the wallpapers that are not mine are taken from [zhichaohs catppuccin-wallpapers](https://github.com/zhichaoh/catppuccin-wallpapers/tree/main)